FunhouseAtelier/sails-hook-orm-mongoose/README.md

 An example override for the `orm` hook in Sails.
 Loads and instantiates your model files as Mongoose models instead of Waterline models.

+This is a modified version of the original [sails-hook-orm-mongoose](https://github.com/mikermcneil/sails-hook-orm-mongoose) project, by Mike McNeil.

+The following changes were made:
+* removed lodash dependency
+* upgraded Mongoose dependency and logic compatibility from v4.3.6 to v5.13.3

+---

 The purpose of this repo is twofold: on one hand, this hook aims to provide an easy way to replace Waterline support in Sails with a generic Mongoose setup for Sails users who have that use case.
 But the primary goal of this repo is to provide a complete example of how to override any core hook in Sails-- in this case, specifically the ORM hook.

 The source code in this repo sets up conventions for how to go about: